markchil/gptools/docs/source/index.rst

 Overview
 --------

 :py:mod:`gptools` is a Python package that provides a convenient, powerful and extensible implementation of Gaussian process regression (GPR).
-Central to :py:mod:`gptool`'s implementation is support for derivatives and their variances.
+Central to :py:mod:`gptools`' implementation is support for derivatives and their variances.
 Furthermore, the implementation supports the incorporation of arbitrary linearly transformed quantities into the GP.

 There are two key classes: